Mahamudu Bawumia: Personal life

 Bawumia is married to Samira Bawumia and they have four children.
 He is a member of the Mabia (Mossi-Dagbon) ethnicity, shares same heritage with influential figures as Thomas Sankara, Alhassane Ouattara, Haruna Iddrisu, among others.
 He is a Muslim.
 Bawumia was named after Yaa Naa Mahamadu Bila, a king of Dagbon who ruled from 1948 to 1953.
 The name Bawumia means "They have heard" in Dagbanli and Gmampruli languages.
+An avid sports fan, he is a supporter of English club Tottenham Hotspur.

 Philanthropy

 The Vice President is known for several philanthropic works.
 In October 2020, he formally commissioned an ultramodern mosque built and fully funded by him for use by the people of Prang in the Bono East area.
 Dr. Bawumia had earlier in June same year settle over nearly 6 decades land lease arrears for the Kumasi Central Mosque.

-In September 2021, Bawumia pledged GHS 1500 monthly stipend to Psalm Adjeteyfio to take care of his rent and upkeep.
+In September 2021, Bawumia pledged GHS 1,500 monthly stipend to Psalm Adjeteyfio to take care of his rent and upkeep.
 In May 2022, Dr. Bawumia donated an amount of GHs 20,000.00 to a taxi driver who returned missing GHs 8,400.00 to the owner.
 In October 2021, Dr. Bawumia celebrated his 58th birthday with inmates of the Weija Leprosarium.
 In October 2022, he celebrated his birthday with cured lepers from the Weija Leprosarium and in October 2023, he celebrated his 60th birthday with the orphans at the Kumasi Children's Home.